Extended Time on Tests

-Back when I was in high school (and no, not leaning on my cane and wagging my finger) we did not have cell phones.
-We did the “call collect and hang up” thing.
-And, when we got our driver’s licenses, most of us got jalopies as cars.
+Back when I was in high school, when we got our driver’s licenses, most of us got jalopies as cars.
 They were old, rusty, and honestly, sometimes unreliable.
-So my friends and I also often received AAA memberships in our Christmas stockings.
+So I also often received AAA memberships in my Christmas stocking.

 Because that’s what we did–when our cars broke down or got a flat tire, we found a pay phone and called AAA.
 Now, you might be thinking, “Well that’s fantastic.
-But what the f*ck does it have to do with extended test taking time?”
-So, hang in there, I do have a point, I promise.
+But what does it have to do with extended test taking time?”
+Hang in there, I do have a point, I promise.

 Getting extended time on a test is one of the most common IEP or 504 accommodations that I see.
 Nearly every IEP that I review has it on there.
 That and retaking a test if the grade is below a certain threshold.